Wednesday, December 6, 2017

 TSGT William C. Black

-TSGT William C. Black is one of those men about whom we know very little.
-Assigned from the replacement depot to I Company 116th Infantry on 29 Oct 1944 as a SSG, William was promoted to TSGT on 3 Dec 1944 at which time he became a platoon sergeant.
-Wounded on 1 Mar 1945, TSGT Black was evacuated to hospital where he died of his wound(s) on 11 Mar 1945.
+Black was assigned from the replacement depot to I Company 116th Infantry on 29 Oct 1944 as a SSG, William was promoted to TSGT on 3 Dec 1944 at which time he became a platoon sergeant.
+He was wounded by artillery fire sometime in December 1944 but quickly returned to his unit.
+Wounded again on 1 Mar 1945, TSGT Black was evacuated to hospital in Cambridge, England where he died of his wound(s) on 11 Mar 1945.
+He was awarded the Bronze Star but we do not know for what action this award was made.

 Friday, March 3, 2017